YourDictionary

 Abbreviations

-While state names are often shortened to their two letter abbreviation when addressing an envelope or writing an inside address, a state name used in writing should always be written out completely.
-For example, the two letter abbreviation for New Jersey is NJ; it is rarely seen in writing in that form except for mailing purposes.
+While state names are often shortened to their two letter abbreviation when addressing an envelope or writing an inside address, a state name used in formal writing should always be written out completely.
+This includes in news articles, short stories and personal essays.

 Directions

-Some state names have a direction attached to them, such as North Dakota and South Dakota.
-In general, directions such as north, south, east and west are not capitalized.
-Because the direction is part of the state name, the direction must be capitalized.
+In general, cardinal directions such as north, south, east and west are not capitalized.
+However, because the direction is part of the state name in some state, such as South Dakota, the direction must be capitalized.
+That's because they become a proper noun.

-When using the term states or the States in writing, the capitalization of states will depend on the meaning and intended usage.
 If the writer is referring to the United States and calling it just the States, then states needs to be capitalized.
 If states is being referred to in a general manner, such as “There are two senators for each state,” then the word states would remain lower case.